To monitor paging signals, several options exist.

 Advantage of this configuration is that you don't have to tweak any soundcard settings.
 The USB interface also works on a PC without a serial port.
 The interfaces can only be used for 2-level modes (POCSAG 512, 1200 and 2400, Flex 1600 and Mobitex).

-A built and tested USB or RS232 interface or the circuit board plus programmed microprocessor can be ordered through the Order Page.
+A built and tested USB interface can be ordered through the Order Page.
+The RS232 interface has been discontinued.

 Option 3: PC with a 'slicer' interfaceYou'll need: